Store business-critical blob data with immutable storage

 Can I use soft delete alongside Immutable blob policies?

-Yes.
+Yes, if your compliance requirements allow for soft delete to be enabled.
 Soft delete for Azure Blob storage applies for all containers within a storage account regardless of a legal hold or time-based retention policy.
 We recommend enabling soft delete for additional protection before any immutable WORM policies are applied and confirmed.